What you should know about floating-point

 If we calculate 1.2799999713897705 * 2-7 it results in 0.00999999977648258209228515625, the closest value in float to 0.01.
 This relative error due to rounding, is called the machine epsilon.

-The conclusion is, that if you need an exact representation of values for things like loop counters, floating-point is not the right choice.
+The first conclusion is, if you need an exact representation of values for things like loop counters or checking values for equality, floating-point is not the right choice.

-Another important aspect of inaccuracy becomes visible with larger values.
+Whereas half of the representable values of a float variable range between -1 and 1, accuracy decreases for larger values.
 With a float (single precision), the number 16.777.217 cannot be represented and depending on the rounding mode of the compiler, instead, this will lead to 16.777.216 or 16.777.218.
 For larger numbers, the gap between each representable value is even larger.

 To summarize, floating-point variables do not bring more precision compared to fixed point.
 However, they bring a precision which dynamically changes across the value range; small numbers have high precision, large numbers have less precision.
 If your variables stay inside a clearly defined value range, similar (or even better) precision is possible with a constant scaling in fixed-point.

 Being aware of the discoveries in the previous section, there is also an effect on comparisons.
 There are different situations, where comparisons are done.

 - Compare a variable and a constant value